Kunjesh9867/HackerRank/MySQL/Basic Select/README.md

 # Japanese Cities' Names

-Query the names of all the Japanese cities in the CITY table.
-The COUNTRYCODE for Japan is JPN.
+`Query the names of all the Japanese cities in the CITY table.
+The COUNTRYCODE for Japan is JPN.`

-### Input Format

 The CITY table is described as follows:
 | Field       | Type         |